 Google Pixel 6 vs Pixel 5: Battery and charging

-Better still, the Pixel 6 and 6 Pro will both be able to charge at 30W, compared to the Pixel 5’s paltry 18W.
+At least the Pixel 6 and 6 Pro can charge at 30W, compared to the Pixel 5’s paltry 18W.
 There’s no included charger this time, though, so you’ll need to shell out for that yourself.

 If you want to go wireless, the Pixel 6 can charge at 21W and the Pixel 6 Pro at 23W.